Isomorphismss/echo-sphere/README.md

 - Switch to **single-instance mode** based on the configuration.
 - Adjust the **number of Netty servers** dynamically in cluster mode.

+### 5️⃣ Running the Frontend
+To experience the full functionality of EchoSphere, you need to start the frontend.
+Navigate to [frontend repo](https://github.com/Isomorphismss/echo-sphere-uniapp) and follow the instructions in the readme.

 ### ⚠️ Troubleshooting
 - If `start.sh` does not **automatically create database tables**, please contact me for the SQL schema.
 - Ensure **all service connections (database, Redis, MinIO, etc.) are correctly configured in the environment variables**.